Understanding Google's E-E-A-T and How it Affects SEO

 Evaluators take into account more than just what they find on the page.
 Google encourages them to do their homework; they describe ways to find out more about the creator, the company, and the other content offered on the site.

-Beneficial purpose can mean a lot of different things, but the bottom line is that it should be offering visitors something -- whether that something is a forum to talk about puppies, a product for sale, or personal information to share.
+Beneficial purpose can mean a lot of different things, but the bottom line is that it should be offering visitors some type of value -- whether that something is a forum to talk about puppies, a product for sale, or personal information to share.
 As long as the page has a purpose and isn't actively promoting harm, an evaluator can begin to rate the page, site, and creator.

-Because E-A-T is something that Google uses to evaluate websites and pages, you might be wondering how it fits into SEO.
+Because E-E-A-T is something that Google uses to evaluate websites and pages, you might be wondering how it fits into SEO.
 The answer is… it really doesn't.
-You can't "optimize" for E-A-T. You can understand what E-A-T is, how Google assesses it, and come to an awareness of how your site might be rated.
-And, sure, there are some things related to SEO that can help (like having a secure site), but in general you'll want to consider E-A-T separate from your SEO strategies.
+You can't "optimize" for E-E-A-T. You can understand what E-E-A-T is, how Google assesses it, and come to an awareness of how your site might be rated.
+And, sure, there are some things related to SEO that can help (like having a secure site), but in general you'll want to consider E-E-A-T separate from your SEO strategies.

 I strongly encourage you to read the Google Search Quality Guidelines in its entirety (warning: it's a hefty read, but well worth your time), but here are a few takeaways that you can start implementing immediately.